-In Docket No. W-1000, Sub 5, the Commission discussed the circumstances when the rate base treatment of acquisition adjustments is proper, including a discussion of the characteristics of a troubled system.
+In Docket No. W-1000, Sub 5, the Commission discussed the characteristics of a troubled system.

 The evidence supports the conclusion that NTWS management routinely makes prudent use of its available capital resources to provide an adequate quality of service to its customers.
-Furthermore, the NTWS system does not suffer from various system deficiencies, ongoing environmental regulatory violations and frequent customer complaints that typify operationally-troubled systems.
+Furthermore, the NTWS system does not suffer from various system deficiencies, ongoing environmental regulatory violations and frequent customer complaints that typify operationally troubled systems.
 The Commission finds and concludes that the facilities owned and operated by NTWS are in satisfactory condition and are currently sufficient to provide sewer utility service to the customers.
 Without some evidence of inadequate service currently or in the recent past, the Commission cannot conclude that NTWS is operationally troubled.
 The record in this case is devoid of such evidence.
 Accordingly, the Commission concludes that NTWS is not an operationally troubled system.

 Id. at 21.

 Similarly, this case is devoid of evidence of various system deficiencies, ongoing environmental regulatory violations, and frequent customer complaints that typify operationally troubled systems either currently or in the recent past.
-As such, the Commission cannot conclude that Etowah is operationally troubled.
+As such, the Commission does not conclude that Etowah is operationally troubled.